-- conserve and enhance the biodiversity of the area, and in particular: - o any designated sites; - o protected species; - o priority species and habitats; - species and habitats that are locally characteristic (as set out in table 11.3.2.6); - and/or enhance the connectivity between existing biodiversity sites and habitats: - and/or increase the potential for the public to enjoy and better understand biodiversity.
+- conserve and enhance the biodiversity of the area, and in particular: - o any designated sites; - o protected species; - o priority species and habitats; - species and habitats that are locally characteristic (as set out in table 11.3.2.6) and/or; - enhance the connectivity between existing biodiversity sites and habitats and/or; - increase the potential for the public to enjoy and better understand biodiversity.

-- 11.3.2.3 The policies in the Cotswold District Local Plan (2011-2031), in particular policies EN8 and EN9, provide a comprehensive District-wide approach to nature conservation and development.
+11.3.2.3 The policies in the Cotswold District Local Plan (2011-2031), in particular policies EN8 and EN9, provide a comprehensive District-wide approach to nature conservation and development.
 Designated sites and priority species and habitats are defined in the Cotswold District Local Plan.
 This NDP policy gives additional local context as its biodiversity is one of its defining characteristics.
-One of the reasons that visitors come to the parish is to view wildlife and opportunities should be taken to raise awareness of wildlife issues and to enable the public, both visitors and residents, to enjoy seeing wildlife. - 11.3.2.4 Parish consultations have been consistent in recognising the importance of this Policy and the community's responsibility to protect important elements of the biodiversity complex.
-More widely, NPPF para.
-174 states that, in order to protect and enhance biodiversity and geodiversity, plans should: - a) Identify, map and safeguard components of local wildlife-rich habitats and wider ecological networks, including the hierarchy of international, national and locally designated sites of importance for biodiversity; wildlife corridors and stepping stones that connect them; and areas identified by national and local partnerships for habitat management, enhancement, restoration or creation; and - b) promote the conservation, restoration and enhancement of priority habitats, ecological networks and the protection and recovery of priority species; and identify and pursue opportunities for securing measurable net gains for biodiversity.
+One of the reasons that visitors come to the parish is to view wildlife and opportunities should be taken to raise awareness of wildlife issues and to enable the public, both visitors and residents, to enjoy seeing wildlife.